jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/test.typ

-A comprehensive definition and state-of-the-art review of #gl_("swith", long:true) were pro
+A comprehensive definition and state-of-the-art review of #gls("swith", long:true) were pro